This document is also available in PDF (642 Kb) [help with PDF files]

 - (b) the load, including the released goods, will be off-loaded at a sufferance warehouse under CBSA supervision; or

-- (c) if the released goods are to be off-loaded prior to reporting at the inland sufferance warehouse; i.e., at the importer’s premises, provision must be made for the appropriate inland CBSA office to supervise the breakage of seals and resealing (if required).
+- (c) if the released goods are to be off-loaded/delivered prior to reporting at the inland sufferance warehouse; i.e., at the importer’s premises, provision must be made for the appropriate inland CBSA office to supervise the breakage of seals and resealing (if required).
 Should a border services officer be available for this purpose, special service charges would be applicable.
-If a border services officer is not available, the mixed load must be delivered to the inland sufferance warehouse.
+If a seal is to be broken and resealed, and a border services officer is not available, the entire mixed load must be delivered to the inland sufferance warehouse.

 Exemptions From Cargo and Conveyance Data Sets